 For example, there is a mass furniture retailer that provides an AR app that enables users to check on a smartphone or tablet device display what a piece of furniture they are thinking about purchasing would look like when actually placed in their own room.
 The impression given off by a piece of furniture changes considerably from the showroom to the location where it is actually placed.
 Depending on the situation, it may be too large to get into the room.
 By utilizing an AR app, you can avoid making the wrong choice and shop with a high degree of satisfaction.
 In the future, it might become possible to utilize virtual reality (VR) with haptic technology, etc. to check how a sofa feels, etc. online.

-Moreover, there are also supermarkets providing AR apps that can display the basic ingredients, place of production, allergens, etc. of products lined up in the food section.
+There are also supermarkets providing AR apps that can display the basic ingredients, place of production, allergens, etc. of products lined up in the food section.
 Recently, there are also stores creating systems that present cooking recipes using those ingredients or the seasonings needed to make a dish so that you can purchase them together.

 In the retail industry, entertainment that moves people is required by sensitively perceiving the customer’s emotions and preparing the expected services in advance.
 All consumers want to enjoy their shopping.
 Going forward, more advanced forms of retailtech will appear one after another and likely provide new forms of enjoyment to consumers.